Starting with any SaaS CRM without existing customer data would be relatively simple. Just login, and start selling.

 Data transformation tools for Pipedrive migration

 I used mainly Microsoft Excel Power Query to transform, join and filter the data to the structure that Pipedrive demands.
-Basically the output should be individual files for a person, organization, deal and activity.
+The output should be individual files for the person, organization, deal and activity.

 The problem was that Power Query became slow already with relatively small amounts of data.
 A lot of additional calculated columns were needed for the financial numbers.
 This increased the computational requirements but also forced to do redundant manual work with Power Query.

-I would use pandas library of python programming language if I would do the transformations again.
-Python would solve both the performance and redundancy issues.
-The pandas library is a standard choice for the data engineers and the documentation is really good.
+I would use pandas library of Python programming language if I would do the transformations again.
+Python would solve issues with the performance and code simplicity.
+The pandas library is a standard choice for the data engineers and the documentation of the library is profound.

 Designing the integrations when migrating to Pipedrive